 Moving for a new job isn’t just time consuming, it can be expensive.
 That’s why some companies offer lump sum relocation packages as part of a job offer, especially for positions that are higher up in the company and come with a more competitive salary.

 So, what is a lump sum relocation package?
 Put simply, it’s money that covers the moving-related expenses you incur during your relocation.
 The average lump sum relocation package typically handles your moving expenses, transportation costs, closing costs, and temporary housing if necessary.

-Whether you’re the employee moving, the HR pro facilitating the move, or you’re with a relocation management company helping a client, it’s smart to use a little strategy to maximize your lump sum budget.
-Here are a few ways to stretch a lump sum relocation package to cover the entire moving process.
+Whether you’re the employee moving, the HR pro facilitating the move, or you’re with a relocation management company helping a client, it’s smart to use a little strategy to maximize your lump sum budget and ensure it covers the entire moving process.